Dadibudesandesh/Django-Workshop/README.md

 - Application level urls.py
 - And Project level urls.py
 - This all the have main file included to route pages

+# Database Integration
+- Models.py we can write code to make entities or class